juliaesece/additional-materials/README.md

 Most scripts can be run with the LDA environment.
 However, the `bert_single.py` and the `location_tagger.py` scripts need the tokenization environment.

-I have provided the polarities generated in the project, however, if you want to recreate the SocialSent polarities, you have to download the project from this [link](https://github.com/williamleif/socialsent), and use the socialsent environment.
+I have provided the SocialSent polarities used in the project, however, if you want to recreate these, you have to download the project from this [link](https://github.com/williamleif/socialsent), and use the socialsent environment.

 ### R
 The regressions in this project where ran using R 4.4.1 in Posit Cloud.
 You will need the libraries `MASS` (it was run using version 7.3.61) and `marginaleffects` (it was run using version 0.21.0).

 ## 3. Data
-- **Data Source**: To start, download data.csv from this [link](https://www.kaggle.com/datasets/everydaycodings/global-news-dataset/data?select=data.csv) and place it in the `global_news_dataset` folder.
+- **Data Source**: To start, download `data.csv` from this [link](https://www.kaggle.com/datasets/everydaycodings/global-news-dataset/data?select=data.csv) and place it in the `global_news_dataset` folder.
 - **Data Description**: The global news dataset contains articles from news sources around the world.
 We are mainly interested in the news sources, title and full (text) content.
 - **Preprocessing Steps**:  Run `clean_df.py` to clean the data and produce `clean_df.csv`.